education.vic.gov.au

 Where schools invite parents to purchase digital devices from third parties, arrangements should be facilitated that provide favourable deals for their school community, leveraging the ability to represent large cohorts of potential buyers to save money for parents.

-Refer to Digital Learning in Schools for further information.
+Refer to Digital Learning for further information.

 Extra-Curricular Items and Activities must not include items that are required to fulfil the Curriculum such as the sale of digital devices or the hire, lease, or lease-to-own, of school owned digital devices.